lucidrains/ddpm-proteins/README.md

 $ python train.py
 ```

-If you would like to clear the cache (by filling in your own MSA fetching function - by default it only feeds in the sequence itself into the MSA transformer), just run
+If you would like to clear or recompute the cache (ie after changing the fetch MSA function), just run

 ```bash
 $ rm -rf ~/.cache.ddpm-proteins